 The training modules should comply with Article 34 in the Vocational Training Law and must include all the compulsory subjects.

-Contents that threaten public interest or national defense, misinterpret history of the country, publicise religions, or impair customs, ethics and culture are strictly prohibited.
+Contents that threaten public interest or national defense, misinterpret the history of the country, publicize religions, or impair customs, ethics, and culture are strictly prohibited.

 Start Your Business in the Vocational Education Sector with Assistance from Cekindo